domschl/torch-transformer-poet/README.md

 ![](https://github.com/domschl/torch-transformer-poet/blob/main/doc/absolute_truth_on_nvidia.png)

-_A sample of generated text with the philosophers collection (s.b.) and start prompt "Absolute truth "._
+_A sample of generated text with the philosophers collection (s.b.) and start prompt "Absolute truth ".
+The color coding identifies verbatim source passages from the training data in order to visualize the amount of mere memorization._

+## Training data

-There are two default collections of books:
+There are two default collections of books (which can easily changed to any other collection):

 ### 1. Women writers: